singer-io/getting-started/BEST_PRACTICES.md

   Indicates how far back an integration should sync data in the absence of a state entry.

-* `user_agent` - A tap should accept a `user_agent` field in the config and pass it along in request headers to the API.
+* `user_agent` - A tap should accept a `user_agent` field in the config

-TODO: John's version included:

-> The `user_agent` should include an email address to allow the API
-> provider to contact you if there's an issue with the tap or your usage
-> of their API.
+  and pass it along in request headers to the API.
+The caller of a Tap should include an email address in the `user_agent` field to allow the API provider to contact you if there's an issue with the tap or your usage of their API.

-Is that something a Tap author needs to be concerned with?
-Won't that just be provided by the platform?

 Rate Limiting
 -------------